6 Fees That Can Wreck Your Budget

 To save money, skip overdraft protection to avoid fees.
 Consider slashing your budget or launching a side hustle to free up more money each month as a buffer.

 2. Late fees

 If you’re forgetful, you know the pain of late fees.
 Whether you missed your rent due date or returned your Redbox rental late, you’ve likely been hit with expensive charges.
 Late fees can range from a few cents to $50 or more.
 If you don’t realize your mistake, you could be charged a daily late fee, too.

 Whenever possible, sign up for automatic payments to minimize the chances of missing a due date.
 For accounts that don’t allow you to do so, set yourself reminders on your phone or under your email account to keep you on track.

 Some credit cards come with enticing offers, such as cash rewards or airline miles.
 However, those rewards are sometimes offset by high annual fees.
 Depending on the type of credit card you have, you could end up paying hundreds a year just for the privilege of carrying the card.

 Luckily, there are many credit cards out there that offer valuable rewards and do not charge an annual fee.
-For example, the Chase Freedom Unlimited® card gives you 0% interest on purchases for up to 15 months, a $150 bonus after you spend $500 in the first three months after opening a card, and unlimited 1.5% cash back on every purchase you make.
+For example, the Chase Freedom Unlimited® card gives you 0% interest on new purchases and balance transfers for up to 15 months.
+After that 15-month period ends, a variable APR of $17.24%-25.99% applies.
+You can also earn 3% cash back on all purchases in your first year up to $20,000 spent and unlimited 1.5% cash back on every purchase you make.

 Before applying for a new account, make sure you shop around and compare offers from multiple credit card companies to ensure you get the best deal.